Video shows Florida deputies punching and dragging a Black man from his car

 Bowers does not mention any punches being thrown in his report, and describes the force this way: “Physical force was applied to the suspect and he was taken to the ground.”

+In a separate report, a second officer describes knocking McNeil to the ground by grabbing his legs and driving his shoulders into him.
+Then, he delivered six closed-fist punches to the hamstring of McNeil's right thigh, he said.

+“After delivering the six closed fist strikes, the subject stopped resisting” and was handcuffed by another officer, he wrote.

-Crump and Daniels called that report a "fabrication,” saying that “he never reaches for anything.”
+Crump and Daniels called Officer Bowers' report on the knife a "fabrication,” saying that “he never reaches for anything.”

 “The only time he moves at all is when the officer knocks him over by punching him in his face," they said.
 "Then this young man calmly sits back straight and holds his empty hands up.”